 Survey findings demonstrate that MSMEs in Cambodia increased their business-related digital tool use during COVID-19.
-While 36 percent of surveyed MSMEs reported using digital tools for business purposes prior to the COVID-19 pandemic, 45 percent reported using them in the past year during COVID-19 for this purpose.
-Although their reported use for business purposes decreased slightly in the past 30 days, to 40 percent, their overall usage remained higher than before COVID-19's onset.
-These findings align with the findings of the World Bank's June 2020 and September 2020 Business Pulse Survey in Cambodia, which stated that 47 percent of surveyed firms had increased their use of digital platforms, but that the uptake of digital solutions had slowed between the two surveys.17 Despite this recent fluctuation, the DAI/Ipsos survey results demonstrate that a critical mass of MSMEs has already begun their digital transformation during the time of the pandemic.
+While 36 percent of surveyed MSMEs reported using digital tools for business purposes prior to the COVID-19 pandemic, 45 percent reported using them during the pandemic.
+Although their reported use decreased slightly over the past 30 days, to 40 percent, their overall usage remained higher than before COVID-19's onset.
+These findings align with the findings of the World Bank's June 2020 and September 2020 Business Pulse Survey in Cambodia, which stated that 47 percent of surveyed firms had increased their use of digital platforms, but that the uptake of digital solutions had slowed between the two surveys.17 Despite this recent fluctuation, the DAI/Ipsos survey results demonstrate that there is a critical mass of MSMEs that have already begun their digital transformation during the time of the pandemic.
 This presents a promising opportunity for public, private, and development sector stakeholders to directly engage those online MSMEs that are not yet maximizing their digital tool use, especially to help them keep pace with market changes and to continue to stay competitive in a marketplace that is digitizing rapidly.

 Throughout emerging markets, mobile phones are a key way that individuals access the internet.18 According to the survey results, online MSMEs in Cambodia were no exception.
-A vast majority of surveyed online MSMEs (94 percent) reported that they primarily used a mobile phone to connect to the internet.
-Cambodia boasts among the highest levels of mobile phone usage in the world, even compared to fully developed economies, with the number of mobile connections far outnumbering the total population.19 Given such high levels of mobile penetration in the country, public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible "on ramp" for expanding digital tool use amongst offline MSMEs.
+A vast majority of online MSMEs (94 percent) reported that they primarily used mobile phones to connect to the internet.
+Cambodia boasts among the highest levels of mobile phone usage in the world, even compared to fully developed economies, with the number of mobile connections far outnumbering the total population.19 Given such high levels of mobile penetration in the country, public, private, and development sector stakeholders could look for opportunities to enhance MSME use of mobile internet as an accessible 'on ramp' for expanding digital tool use amongst offline MSMEs.